I like to write about a variety of topics. I particularly enjoy sharing life hacks.

 2. Household Cleaner

-Hydrogen peroxide can be used to disinfect household surfaces and works just as well as, if not better than, most name brand cleaners.
-The picture to the right shows a bacteria plate treated with Lysol and hydrogen peroxide—the side with the smaller growth is the peroxide!
+Hydrogen peroxide can be used to disinfect household surfaces and works just as well as, if not better than, most name-brand cleaners.

 3. Rid Feet of Odor